x-jesse/Reinforcement-Learning/readme.md

 ## What is RL?

-Reinforcement learning, as the name suggests, is the process by which an agent learns through "reinforcing" "good" behaviour.
+Reinforcement learning, as the name suggests, is the process by which an agent learns through reinforcing "good" behaviour.
 When the agent performs the way we want it to, we provide some quantifiable reward to further encourage this behaviour in the future.
 If the agent acts undesirably, we "punish" it by providing it with substantially less, or even negative rewards.
 Just like teaching a poorly-behaved child, we hope that by continually rewarding the agent when it performs well, it will learn to act in a way that is appropriate for our needs 😮.

 ## The Agent, State, and Environment

 RL has several key components that operate in a continuous cycle: the ***agent***, which will perform some action; the ***state***, which represents the current status of the agent relative to its environment; and the ***environment***, which respresents the surrounding world that our agent will act in.
 To take a more familiar example, imagine teaching an RL agent to play Mario 🪠.
-Your agent would be the character - Mario, your envrionment would be the level itself, and your state might track information about Mario's current position, HP, velocity, etc. 🎮
+Your agent would be the character - Mario, your envrionment would be the level itself, and your state might track information about Mario's current position, HP, velocity, etc. 🎮 In other words, the environment is anything that the agent *cannot arbitrarily* change.

 <p align="center"><img src="./visuals/super-mario.png" width=400></p>

-Each time our agent acts, it may change its state in some way.
+Our agent can only interact with our environment by taking some action, and each time our agent acts, it may change its state in some way.
 (Eg. If Mario jumps, he will gain some upward velocity.
 If he tries to jump again while in the air - assuming no double jump - nothing will happen.)
 Moving to a state has the potential to give some reward.
 This results in general feedback loop of *state* $\rightarrow$ *action* $\rightarrow$ *reward* $\rightarrow$ *state* $\rightarrow$ *action* $\rightarrow$ ...
 If our agent manages to beat the level, we should give it a reward and terminate the process 🍿.

 <p align="center">
 <img src="./visuals/rl-cycle.png" width=400>